Awethon/awethon.github.io/content/posts/scala-wrappers.md

 The wrapper pattern is useful for adding extra logic to methods of a class: logging, metering, tracing, timeouts, retries.
 It helps to keep code clean and focused on business logic.
 Scala is a great language and provides many ways to create wrappers.
 Maybe even too many.

-I decided to create this article because it seems that there's no consensus among Scala developers on how to write them and no clear understanding of downsides and limitations.
+I've decided to create this article because it seems that there's no consensus among Scala developers on how to write them and no clear understanding of downsides and limitations.

 {{< table_of_contents >}}